seqan/hibf/doc/about/api/index.md

 # API stability {#api_stability}

-In general, you can expect all **stable** entities within the `library_template` namespace to be usable throughout the entire release cycle of Library_Template, i.e. if you write an application that includes `seqan-3.1.1`, you should be able to compile it against `seqan-3.4.5` without errors.
+In general, you can expect all **stable** entities within the `hibf` namespace to be usable throughout the entire release cycle of HIBF, i.e. if you write an application that includes `seqan-3.1.1`, you should be able to compile it against `seqan-3.4.5` without errors.

 Exceptions to the previous rule: